Quickstart: Nested Sampling with Ernest

 prior

-#> Prior distribution <uniform_prior/ernest_prior>
+#> uniform prior distribution <uniform_prior/ernest_prior>

 #>